Hopf algebras and Tutte polynomials: Examples in detail

 Similarly to what we saw with the Bollob\'as-Riordan polynomial, the Krushkal polynomial is not the canonical Tutte polynomial arising from graphs in surfaces and their minors, but rather with vertex partitioned graphs in surfaces.
 A \emph{vertex partitioned graph in a surface}, $(G\subset \Sigma ,\mathcal{P})$ consists of a graph $G=(V,E)$ embedded in a surface $\Sigma$ (although not necessarily cellularly embedded) and a partition $\mathcal{P}$ of its vertex set $V$.

 Considering only graphs in surfaces for the moment (i.e., forgetting about the partition), if $e\in E$ then $(G\subset \Sigma )\backslash e$ is the graph in a surface obtained by removing the edge $e$ from the drawing of $G\subset \Sigma$ (without removing the points of $e$ from $\Sigma$, or its incident vertices).
-Edge contraction $(G\subset \Sigma )/ e$ is defined by forming a quotient space of the surface $G/e \subset \Sigma'$ then resolving any pinch points by ``splitting'' them into new vertices as in Figure~\ref{cont.a} and~\ref{cont.b} (alternatively, delete a small neighbourhood of $e$ in $\Sigma$ and contract the resulting boundary component(s) to points which become vertices).
+Edge contraction $(G\subset \Sigma )/ e$ is defined by forming a quotient space of the surface $G/e \subset \Sigma'$ then resolving any pinch points by ``splitting'' them into new vertices as in Figure~\ref{cont.a} and~\ref{cont.b} (formally, delete a small neighbourhood of $e$ in $\Sigma$ and contract any resulting boundary components to points which become vertices).

 Deletion and contraction for vertex partitioned graphs in surfaces is defined in the natural way, and analogously to the ribbon graph case.
 If $e \in E(G)$, then \emph{deletion} is defined by $(G\subset \Sigma ,\mathcal{P}) \backslash e:= ((G\subset \Sigma )\backslash e,\mathcal{P})$. \emph{Contraction} is defined by $ (G\subset \Sigma ,\mathcal{P}) / e:= ((G\subset \Sigma )/ e,\mathcal{P}')$, where the partition $\mathcal{P}'$ is induced by $\mathcal{P}$ as follows.
 Suppose $e=(u,v)$ and $P_u, P_v\in \mathcal{P}$ are the blocks containing $u$ and $v$ respectively ($u$ may equal $v$ and the blocks need not be distinct).
 Then $\mathcal{P}'$ is obtained from $\mathcal{P}$ by removing blocks $P_u$ and $P_v$, and replacing them with the block $(P_u\cup P_v) \backslash \{u,v\} \cup W$ where $W$ is the set of vertices created by the contraction (so $w$ consists of one or two vertices).